-Investment income is recorded on an accrual basis, consisting of interest, dividends, income distributions from pooled funds and realized and unrealized gains and losses.
+Investment income is recorded on an accrual basis, consisting of interest, dividends, income distributions from pooled funds, and realized and unrealized gains and losses.
 Investment income is recorded as revenue in the consolidated statement of operations except for investment income earned on externally restricted endowments, for which only the amount made available for spending is recorded as revenue.
 In years where the investment income earned is more than the amount made available for spending, the excess is recorded as a direct increase in endowments.
-In years where the investment income earned is below the amount made available for spending, the shortfall is recorded as a direct decrease in endowments.
+In years where the investment income earned is below the amount made available for spending and increase in endowments.